dthaler/iftype-reg/draft-thaler-iftype-reg.md

    but the registration request will be treated as an "IETF Contribution" under the guidelines of {{!RFC5378}}.

-3. Submit the registration request (or pointer to document containing it) to IANA at iana@iana.org.
+4. Submit the registration request (or pointer to document containing it) to IANA at iana@iana.org or via the web form at <https://www.iana.org/form/iftype>.

 Upon receipt of a registration request, the following steps MUST be followed: